 Elliott began his career in professional baseball with Savannah of the Class B South Atlantic League in 1936.
 In 144 games, he hit 12 homers and knocked in 84 runs while batting .292.
 Before the 1937 campaign, his rights were acquired by the Pirates as part of a minor-league working agreement.
 While with Savannah during the ’37 season, Elliott showed good speed in legging out 16 triples.
 He was chosen as a SALLY League All-Star that summer, repeating an honor earned the previous year.

-Still just 20 years old, Elliott was sent back for a third season of minor league seasoning in 1938.
-He played 11 games with Knoxville of the Southern League, then was returned to Savannah to play the bulk of the summer.
+Still just 21 years old, Elliott was sent back for a third season of minor league seasoning in 1938.
+He played 11 games with Knoxville of the Southern Association, then was returned to Savannah to play the bulk of the summer.
 Now a familiar face to Georgia fans, he batted .325 with 30 doubles, 11 triples, and 12 homers in his third year with the club.

 In 1939, Elliott’s strong batting performance in the early going propelled him to the major leagues.
 The Pirates had sent Elliott to Double A Louisville of the American Association to start that season, “with the notation that Bob is a brilliant prospect, just a year out of the majors.”
 In his debut for the Louisville club managed by Donie Bush, Elliott “lashed a triple off the scoreboard” against St. Paul.
 Bob had another single in that game, and, according to an account on April 27, 1939, “Bush is wondering if like the absent-minded professor, he found right under his nose the power right-handed batter he had been willing to beg, borrow, or steal.”

 Elliott played in the All-Star game in only his second full season in the major leagues (1941), which was no sure thing since he was hit in the head by a Sam Nahem pitch during a May 24 game.
-In the Midsummer Classic played on July 8 at Briggs Stadium in Detroit, Elliott made an error in the fourth inning that led to the American League scoring the game’s first run in what would be a two-run NL loss.
+In the Midsummer Classic played on July 8 at Briggs Stadium in Detroit, Elliott made a misplay in the fourth inning on a Ted Williams flyball that led to the American League scoring the game’s first run in what would be a two-run NL loss.
 “I cried,” Elliott later said.
 “Real tears, like a kid.”